Orval Hansen

 Orval Howard Hansen (August 3, 1926 – November 2, 2017) was an American politician who served as a congressman from Idaho.
 He served three terms as a Republican in the House from 1969 to 1975, representing the state's 2nd district.

 Early years

-Born pn August 3, 1926, in Firth, Idaho, to Lily Dorothy Miriam (née Wahlquist) and Farrel L. Hansen, his mother the daughter of Swedish immigrants and his father of Danish descent.
+Born on August 3, 1926, in Firth, Idaho, to Lily Dorothy Miriam (née Wahlquist) and Farrel L. Hansen, his mother the daughter of Swedish immigrants and his father of Danish descent.
 Hansen was raised in Idaho Falls and graduated from Idaho Falls High School in 1944.
 After military service in World War II, he attended the University of Idaho in Moscow, where he was a member of Phi Beta Kappa, Sigma Chi fraternity, and extremely active with campus activities.
 Hansen earned a B.A. summa cum laude in 1950 from UI and then attended George Washington University in Washington, D.C., and received a J.D. from its Law School in 1954.
 He also earned an LLM (awarded in 1973) and a Ph.D. in political science (awarded in 1986) from GWU.